Balancedly splittable orthogonal designs and equiangular tight frames: Construction: faithful case

 \subsection{A recursive method}

 It is the field's characteristic to use existing designs by replacing the variables with suitable plug-in matrices.
-By far, the most successful plug-in matrices have been circulant.
-We will again find these useful in our construction, and so will need the following ideas.
+By far, the most successful plug-in matrices are the circulant-type matrices.
+We will again find these helpful in our construction, and so we need the following modification of Barker sequences and Golay pairs.

 A \emph{Barker sequence} is a sequence $C=(C_i)_{i=0}^{n-1} \subseteq \mathbb{H}^n$ such that the aperiodic autocorrelations satisfy $N_C(k) = \sum_{i=0}^{n-k-1}C_{i+k}C_i^* = 0$, for all $0 \leq k < n-1$.
 Note that we do not distinguish between this definition and the case when the $C_i$ are matrices over $\mathbb{H}$ satisfying the same conditions.
 We need one further idea.